GCSE Chemistry: Metals

 Metals in GCSE Chemistry

 The reactivity series is a list of metals arranged in order of their reactivity from highest to lowest.
-The most reactive metals, such as potassium and sodium, readily react with water and acids, while less reactive metals, like gold and platinum, are found in their elemental form.
+This series helps predict how metals will react with other substances, particularly acids and water.
+The most reactive metals, such as potassium and sodium, will displace less reactive metals from their compounds.

 Displacement Reactions

 Displacement reactions occur when a more reactive metal displaces a less reactive metal from its compound.
-This can be represented by the general equation:
+For example, when zinc is added to copper sulfate, zinc displaces copper:

 Worked Example